Senior Leadership Team

 Admin Team

 Paula James: Kia ora, I’m Paula James and I am the Administration Assistant, the first person you will see in the office.
-I am in my 10th year in the office, previously being a TA, PTA member and parent help also.
+I am in my 11th year in the office, previously being a TA, PTA member and parent help also.
 Some of the best parts of my job are helping the Easter Bunny and Elf on the Shelf every year and seeing and hearing the children’s comments and interaction.
 I love working at PBS.

 Debbie Weekes: Hi there – I’m Debbie Weekes and I am the Accounts Manager and you’ll find me in the office paying the bills.
 I’m very excited to have joined the Office Angel crew at PBS!
-Originally from the tiny island of Barbados (we can fit into Lake Taupo more than once!) my family and I have lived in beautiful Aotearoa for 9 years now.
+Originally from the tiny island of Barbados (we can fit into Lake Taupo more than once!) my family and I have lived in beautiful Aotearoa for 10 years now.
 I enjoy reading, fishing, cricket, and playing squash.

 Property Manager

 John Trask: Hello everyone.
 I am John Trask (JT) the long-standing Property Manager at PBS.
-I have worked at the school for almost 25 years now and I’m well known for my love of hunting, fishing and pulling pranks!
+I have worked at the school for 25 years now and I’m well known for my love of hunting, fishing and pulling pranks!
 You will see me around every day looking after the school, keeping it spick and span.
 Remember life is short ya gotta enjoy it 🙂

-Tātahi Syndicate
+Tātahi Syndicate - Yrs 0-3

 Rachel McDowell – Rm 21 Teacher and Syndicate Leader: Kia ora, my name is Rachel McDowell.
-I have taught in the junior school for a number of years at PBS.
-I am the team leader of a wonderful group of kaiako in Tātahi.
-I am passionate about early literacy development because creating lifelong readers and writers is a very rewarding aspect of my job.
-It is always a pleasure to get to know new families joining the school and to teach eager, curious, little minds.
+I have taught in the junior school at PBS for a number of years and am currently the team leader of a wonderful group of kaiako in Tātahi (Years 0–3).
+It is always a pleasure to welcome new families to our school community and to work alongside eager, curious young learners as they begin their learning journey.
+Supporting children to grow into confident and capable readers and writers is one of the most rewarding aspects of my role.
+I am also the staff rep on the Board of Trustees.

 Laura Powell – Rm 19 Teacher: Kia ora, ko Laura Powell ahau.
 I am a previous PBS student who has returned back to the beautiful Kapiti Coast after teaching in Wellington and Melbourne.
 I am very lucky to be teaching in Room 19.
 A passion of mine is to make learning relevant and fun for all our tamariki.
 Another role of mine is the inquiry team lead.
 The inquiry team and I create planning and resources to support teachers and provide students with inspiring learning opportunities across the curriculum.

 Cristie Gray – Rm 23 Teacher: Kia ora!
 I’m Cristie Gray, one of the junior teachers here at PBS.
-Working closely with our youngest students is an absolute joy – I get to foster their curiosity and watch them grow and develop every day.
+Working closely with our youngest students is an absolute joy.
+I get to foster their curiosity and watch them grow and develop every day.
 Seeing those ‘aha’ moments light up their faces makes it all worth it.
-Outside the classroom, I also serve as a within-school lead for our Northern Kāhui Ako, collaborating with other local schools to help enrich the learning journeys of our community.

 Nicola Jarvis – Rm 26 Teacher: Kia ora, ko Nicola ahau.
-This year you’ll find me in Room 26, teaching our wonderful Year 2s.
+This year you’ll find me in Room 26, teaching our wonderful Year 1s.
+As students begin their first year of school, I look forward to building relationships with whānau and ensuring students feel safe and comfortable in our school and class environment.
 I love finding ways for children to share their thinking and to connect what they do and enjoy in everyday life to support their learning.
-I am working collaboratively with other Tātahi teachers, where we can combine our experience and skillset to provide an engaging and fun learning environment for your tamariki.
+I work collaboratively with other Tātahi teachers, where we combine our experience and skillset to provide an engaging and fun learning environment for your tamariki.

 Jo Mackay – Rm 4 Teacher: Kia ora koutou.